sthi-1005/kickstarter-analysis/README.md

     - However, these 3 months are the most busiest/competitives months as they also see the highest number of failed campaigns.
   - Februray, April, and November are also great choices, with similar success ratios to the 3 months above but with fewer campaigns to compete against.

-- What can you conclude about the Outcomes based on Goals?
+- Conclusion drawn from Outcomes based on Goals
+  - For most projects, it is recommended that the goal does not exceed $14,999 unless the campaign is a "big hitter", in which a goal between 35,000 and 39,999 will be ideal.

 - Limitations of the Dataset:
   - The total dataset encompasses 4114 campaigns, from 21 countries, laucnhed between May 17th, 2009 and March 15, 2017.